Authentication

 Setup

-- Go to the Google reCAPTCHA admin console and create a new site.
+- Go to the Google reCAPTCHA administrator console and create a new site.

 - Select Score based (v3) as the reCAPTCHA type.

-- Add your application's domain(s) to the allowed domains list.
+- Add your app's domains to the allowed domains list.

 - Site key — use this in your frontend to load the reCAPTCHA script and generate tokens.